UBC-MDS/programming-in-python-for-data-science/slides/module1_03.md

 <br>

-Function and methods have parentheses.
+Functions and methods have parentheses.
 They can be thought of as verbs that complete an action.
-`pd.read_csv()` does the action of reading in your data.
+In the example of `pd.read_csv()`, this function does the action of reading in your data.

-This is going to be discussed in more detail later in the course but now, be aware of the way we write the different instructions.
+This is going to be discussed in more detail later in the course but now, simply be aware of the way we write different instructions.

 Notes: Script here.